(for professional readers, and very interested test-takers)

 Conclusion

 Science and religion need a clear definition of personal well-being, a theory and flowchart model explaining its origins and dynamics, and a reliable instrument for measuring the sickness and wellness of a person.
-The Assessment of Personal Well-being offers to meet these needs.
+The Better Living Test offers to meet these needs.
 In agreement with the summaries and recommendations in the preceding section, it stands on decades of theory and research.
 Its scale norms are cross-sectional, cross-cultural, and based on those of respondents being gathered from around the world.
 The traits it measures are causally related to each other, and to demographic variables we are studying.
 The primary research is being conducted in partnership with students and faculty at Asbury University.
 Statistical analyses will continue to be objective and rigorous, designed to be worthy of publication in juried professional journals.

 1 Backus, D. William, The Seven Deadly Sins: Their Meaning and Measurement.
 Ann Arbor: University Microfilms, 1969.